-If you have successfully completed an approved driver education program, you must be at least 16-years and 180-days-old (approximately 16 years and six months) to obtain a probationary driver's license, if you otherwise qualify.
+If you have successfully completed an approved driver education program, you must be at least 16-years and 90-days-old (approximately 16 years and three months) to obtain a probationary driver's license, if you otherwise qualify.

 If you have not successfully completed an approved driver education program you must be at least 16-years and 270-days-old (approximately 16 years and nine months) to obtain a probationary driver’s license, if you otherwise qualify.

 To apply for a probationary driver’s license, you must visit a license branch and present a signed Log of Supervised Driving and proof of successful completion of a driver education course, if applicable.
-In addition, you must pass a driving skills test (if the driver education provider does not offer a skills test waiver or if you fail the drive test with the driver education provider) and a vision screening test.
+In addition, you must pass a driving skills test (if the driver education provider does not offer a skills test waiver) and a vision screening test.